We will be at ‘Florida’s Largest Labor Day Home Show’ in Tampa, FL

-At this event you will learn about how we mill our logs, enjoy a tour of our mill, watch a construction demonstration, and learn more details about the process and log home terminology.
+At this event, you will enjoy a tour of our mill, model offices, a local home, and possibly a local job-site.
+You will learn how we mill our logs, watch a construction demonstration, and learn more details about the process and log home terminology.
 Delicious lunch will be catered by “Southern Sisters Hospitality!”

 Space is limited.
 Be sure to register early to reserve your spot.

 The family of Buren Brice, co-founder of what is today BK Cypress, began with what are known as portable saw mills traveling from swamp to swamp harvesting cypress trees. (more…)

 Logs are not alike, even those of the same wood species.
 Many variables – age, size, strength, etc. – determine the suitability of logs for different uses, including log home construction.
 Although you should be concerned about the quality of the logs that will be used in the construction of your home, you don’t have to become an expert in lumber.